mgechev/revive/README.md

 func (f myRule) Apply(*lint.File, lint.Arguments) []lint.Failure { ... }
 ```

-You can still go further and use `revive` without its cli, as part of your library, or your own cli:
+You can still go further and use `revive` without its CLI, as part of your library, or your CLI:

 ```go
 package mylib